DAOStarFinder#

 Parameters:

 The absolute image value above which to select sources.
+If threshold is a 2D array, it must have the same shape as the input data.
 If the star finder is run on an image that is a Quantity array, then threshold must have the same units.

 fwhmfloat